 want to ensure that all resources are managed by the server and exposed over JNDI.
 Spring

-Boot tries to auto-configure JMS by looking for a ConnectionFactory
+Boot tries to auto-configure JMS by looking for a ConnectionFactory at the JNDI path

-), and you can use the
+(java:/JmsXA or java:/XAConnectionFactory), and you can use the

-spring.datasource.jndi-name
+spring.datasource.jndi-name property

-to configure your DataSource
+to configure your DataSource.

-When using JTA, the primary JMS ConnectionFactory
+When using JTA, the primary JMS ConnectionFactory bean is XA aware and participates

 in distributed transactions.
 In some situations, you might want to process certain JMS

-.
+messages using a non-XA ConnectionFactory.
 For example, your JMS processing logic might

 take longer than the XA timeout.

-If you want to use a non-XA ConnectionFactory
+If you want to use a non-XA ConnectionFactory, you can inject the

-bean rather than the @Primary
+nonXaJmsConnectionFactory bean rather than the @Primary jmsConnectionFactory bean.

-bean is also provided by using the bean alias
+For consistency the jmsConnectionFactory bean is also provided by using the bean alias

 // Inject the primary (XA aware) ConnectionFactory @Autowired private ConnectionFactory defaultConnectionFactory; // Inject the XA aware ConnectionFactory (uses the alias and injects the same as above) @Autowired @Qualifier("xaJmsConnectionFactory") private ConnectionFactory xaConnectionFactory; // Inject the non-XA aware ConnectionFactory @Autowired @Qualifier("nonXaJmsConnectionFactory") private ConnectionFactory nonXaConnectionFactory;